 Many quilt teachers lecturers and trunk show presenters are now use too and really enjoy not having to travel, bring all our quilts and for me that's not possible because most of my quilts sell. it's very tiring doing all that work when everyone could be comfortable at home.

-I get that not all people want zoom meetings but many do! it doesn't just accommodate Disabled people but also parents and people who live far from the guild meeting.
+I get that not all people want zoom meetings but many do! can we really just stop zooming? it doesn't just accommodate Disabled people but also parents and people who live far from the guild meeting.

 It's not expensive for a guild to have a projector and a laptop and bluetooth speakers and a mic that can mean all the difference for some new mom who's feeling disconnected and needing to be present with other quilters.